 On Tuesday, art and common values were linked through a panel discussion in the European Parliament moderated by WYAE Director of Advocacy Antoine Mellado.
 Young artists and art enthusiasts had a chance to share their experiences in different projects and point out many positive aspects of art.
 Another panel discussion followed about the relationship between art and the human person and the role of the European Union in encouraging young artists.

 Wednesday was the last day of the project when participants had a chance to reflect and discuss about what they learned and what they will be bringing back home.
 The forum officially closed with a lunch ceremony in the Taipei representative office in EU and Belgium, with speeches from Croatian MEP Ivica Tolić and Italian MEP Brando Benifei who encouraged young people to be the change in the world and bring values which are necessary in these moments, where most of all, we need unity.

 The event was hard to finish.
 For five days, EAF gathered so many amazing minds, creative thinkers and doers, cheerful faces, and amazing young leaders.
 Many friendships and partnerships were made and every person brought something very special to this event.
-This year’s European Arts Forum encouraged us to seek beauty in everyday things, to find extra in the ordinary, to find beauty and inspiration in each other, and will be remembered and serve as a motivation for further creation until the next EAF.
+Arts & Common Values encouraged us to seek beauty in everyday things, to find extra in the ordinary, to find beauty and inspiration in each other, and will be remembered and serve as a motivation for further creation.